-3. Use plastic as often as possible
+3. Use plastic or a contactless option as often as possible

 Money changes hands all of the time and is a breeding ground for bacteria.
 In fact, a single dollar bill can host 3,000 types of bacteria and change hands thousands of times.
 The average bill can stay in circulation for up to 15 years.